agharley/sustsci/blog/_posts/2026-01-01-inequality-inequity.md

 For intergenerational equity, the case is even clearer.
 We can model projected climate impacts on future generations or track the depletion of natural capital over time.
 But what we owe future generations—the appropriate discount rate, whether natural capital can be substituted with other forms of wealth, how to weigh present needs against future ones—involves deep normative disagreement that cannot be resolved by measurement alone.

-### A genuine tradeoff
+###  Tradeoffs with this approach

-This is a genuine tradeoff, not a decisive argument.
+I cannot argue that there are not tradeoffs to this two-step approach.
 Approaches that embed normative judgment into measurement categories have real mobilizing power.
 Each January, Oxfam releases a flagship inequality report timed to the World Economic Forum in Davos—reports with titles like "Inequality Inc." that generate global headlines with striking statistics about billionaire wealth.
 This work matters: it keeps inequality visible in public discourse when it might otherwise fade from view.
 But Oxfam rarely uses "inequity" at all.
 Instead, they build the normative judgment directly into "inequality"—framing it as a "choice," as "economic violence," as inherently unjust.
 The measurement is the indictment.

 For advocacy aimed at audiences who already share certain commitments, this works.
 But sustainability science faces a different challenge: building coalitions across people who hold genuinely different theories of justice.
-For that work, the deliberative space the two-step creates matters more.
+For that work, the deliberative space the two-step creates matters more I believe.

 ### What the two-step enables

-For sustainability science, these distinctions have practical consequences.
+For sustainability science, the two-step approach to conceptualizing (in)equality and (in)equity has important advantages:

 Researchers can measure distributions of environmental burdens, resource access, and adaptive capacity without first having to resolve contested normative questions.
 The descriptive and evaluative tasks remain connected but distinct.
 This matters because normative questions are genuinely hard, and waiting to resolve them before doing empirical work would paralyze research.